Customer research: know your customer

 Whether you offer services to businesses (Business to Business: B2B) or consumers (Business to Consumer: B2C), the steps to determine your ideal customer are similar.
 This step-by-step guide provides examples for different situations.

-Start with a clear description of your product or service.
-Consider the benefits it has for your customer.
-Ask yourself: which problem am I solving or which need or ambition am I fulfilling?
+Start with a clear description of your product or service, thinking about the benefits it offers your customer.
+Ask yourself: what problem am I solving or what need or desire of my customer am I fulfilling?
+For example, as a tennis coach, are you going to coach children to become professional tennis players or seniors who want to stay active?

 Think about what your customers want to achieve.
-Consider: saving time or money, retaining staff, living a healthy or sporty life, finding a new job, looking good, or just having fun?
+Consider: saving time or money, retaining staff, living a healthy or active lifestyle, finding a new job, looking good or simply having fun.

 Not every business or person is right for you.
 Focus on a specific industry, organisation or lifestyle.
-Ask yourself questions such as: do I prefer to work for small or large businesses?
-Do I prefer a business in technology, healthcare or retail?
-Do I focus on the elderly, young people, working people or students?
+Ask yourself questions such as: Do I prefer to work for small or large businesses?
+Does a business in technology, healthcare or retail appeal to me?
+Do I specialise in older people, young people, working people or students?
+For example: Are you a personal trainer?
+Then you might choose to mainly help young mothers who want to get back in shape after their pregnancy.
+This allows you to better tailor your services to the people you most want to help.

 Use information from existing customers